Computer simulation of biological evolution in structured populations

 Selective dispersal model

-This model is based on selective forming of daughter groups.
 Groups living on separate islands can go extinct with a constant probability.
 Empty islands are colonized by founder populations from a neighbor group.
 The probability that the founder population comes from a particular neighbor group depends on the proportion of altruists in that group.

 Outsider exclusion model